riversun/font-awesome5-js-example/README.md

 ## [Step04 Using terser explicitly as minimizer in webpack.config](https://github.com/riversun/font-awesome5-js-example/tree/master/step04_with_terser)

-- When explicitly building with [terser](https://github.com/terser-js/terser).
+- Examples When explicitly building with [terser](https://github.com/terser-js/terser).

   (Even without specifying minimizer, **terser** is the default minimizer of webpack4 and later.)